trishume/MetalTest/Readme.md

 1. `MTKView`.
 Which is supposed to be the easy view.
 Apple's Hello Triangle example uses this, and suffers terrible resize juddering.
 2. `NSView`.
 This is a benchmark implementation that draws the triangle with Core Graphics, it works perfectly.
 3. `CAMetalLayer`.
 Implemented according to the top answer from [this Stack Overflow question](https://stackoverflow.com/questions/45375548/resizing-mtkview-scales-old-content-before-redraw).
-It works much better than `MTKView` but still judders occasionally.
+Using just the Stack Overflow answer works better than `MTKView` but still glitches occasionally.
+It's also necessary to use `presentsWithTransaction` and follow the recommendations in the docs for that option regarding `waitUntilScheduled`, that delivers completely glitch-free results.